Dylan-86/dexetera-docs/docs/faq-troubleshooting.md

 **Fix**:
 1. Refresh page
 2. Wait 2-5 minutes
-3. Check on Arbiscan.io for transaction status
+3. Check on Hyperliquid blockchain for transaction status
 4. If "failed" - it was rejected, funds returned

 ### Q: Can't connect wallet